georgelviv/newsletterJS/readme.md

 * Added filter functionality
 * Added to attr add value and add attr logic to current node
 * controller has multiply settings

-Updates In **0.1.8**

-* templates have controllers, which run every updateRender
-* request provider cash requests response
-* fixed attr add class if not
-* fixed attr include template
-* added filter to api
-* fixed repeat attr
-* scroll top when routing
-* added new attr: include template, removeTemporary
-* added navigation to first and last page

 Ideas for todo: